-Stroia-Williams P, Hilton A (2008) Example-based Reflectance Estimation for Capturing Relightable Models of People European Conference on Visual Media Production pp. 1-10
+Stroia-Williams P, Hilton A (2008) Example-based Reflectance Estimation for Capturing Relightable Models of People, European Conference on Visual Media Production pp. 1-10 IEEE

 We present a new approach to reflectance estimation for dynamic scenes.
 Non-parametric image statistics are used to transfer reflectance properties from a static example set to a dynamic image sequence.
 The approach allows reflectance estimation for surface materials with inhomogeneous appearance, such as those which commonly occur with patterned or textured clothing.
 Material reflectance properties

 are initially estimated from static images of the subject under multiple directional illuminations using photometric stereo.

 The estimated reflectance together with the corresponding image under uniform ambient illumination form a prior set of reference material observations.
 Material reflectance

 properties are then estimated for video sequences of a moving person captured under uniform ambient illumination by matching the observed local image statistics to the reference

 observations.
 Results demonstrate that the transfer of reflectance properties enables estimation of the dynamic surface normals and subsequent relighting.
 This approach

 overcomes limitations of previous work on material transfer and relighting of dynamic scenes which was limited to surfaces with regions of homogeneous reflectance.
 We

 evaluate for relighting 3D model sequences reconstructed from multiple view video.
 Comparison to previous model relighting